carpentries-lab/deep-learning-intro/_extras/learner-prerequisites.md

 title: Learner Prerequisites
 ---

 This page collects questions that learners can answer in order to judge if they bring all prequisites to the course.
+Note this page is not meant as a full survey.
+It is rather provided to offer a resource to pick cherries from.

 # Required Pre-Knowledge